 JONES: Well, I didn't want to.
 I was just down.
 I mean, here I am not performing.
 I've been working almost 20 years on the stage.
-And here it is these months, I went from May 'til - actually September when you saw me in that church singing was the first time I sang in months.
-You know, and then I had to get prepared to do the Thanksgiving Day Parade in November.
-You know, I had to get out there, lip sync.
-Even though I lip synced, I still had to be up and be around, you know.
+And here it is, these months - I went from May 'til actually September - when you saw me in that church sing was the first time I sang in months.
+You know, and then I had to get prepared to do the - the Thanksgiving Day Parade in November.
+You know, I had to get out there, lip-sync.
+Even though I lip-synced, I still had to be up and be around, you know.

-JONES: Yeah.
-Oh, my God, yes.
-And then December I had a lot of TV shows, different things started opening up before.
-And then January, I'm doing all the TV shows and all this stuff.
-And then February, boom, the stage.
+JONES: Oh, my God, yes.
+And then December I had a lot of TV shows, different things that opened up before.
+And then January I'm doing all the TV shows and all this stuff, and then February, boom, the stage.
 So I was preparing myself.
-Everything that I, you know, the singing was - it wasn't - I wasn't ready to do it.
-I couldn't get the air in and to breathe, you know, to push it back out.
-And so we started rehearsing and yeah.
+Everything that I - you know, the singing was there.
+It wasn't - I wasn't ready to do it.
+I couldn't get the air in.
+And to breathe, you know, to push it back out, and so until we started rehearsing, and yeah.

 GROSS: If you're just joining us, my guest is soul singer Sharon Jones.
 And there's a new documentary about her called "Miss Sharon Jones!"
 Let's take a short break, then we'll talk some more.
 This is FRESH AIR.